 In regards to how different divisions responded when asked what originally attracted them to their current congregation:

-As you can see, it the practices that makes our congregations distinctly “Adventist” that attract new people into our church.
-Biblical teachings, worship style, evangelism, friendship, and tending to the next generation are things that the Adventist church truly values at a leadership level, but as you can see, on a personal level, as well.
-Data suggest that congregations that focus on these aspects will win new people.
+As you can see, it is the practices that makes our congregations distinctly “Adventist” that attract new people into our church.
+Biblical teachings, worship style, evangelism, friendship, and tending to the next generation are things that the Adventist church truly values at a leadership level, and as you can see, on a personal level, as well.
+Data suggests that congregations that focus on these aspects will win new people.

 In Romans 12:1-2, Paul writes, “Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will” [emphasis added].
 If we want to distinguish our church clearly, we must continue to invest in Biblical preaching and in the practices that make us stand out and draw new people into our churches.
 And we must not forget the vital roles that church worship, children and youth programs, and friends play for newcomers when they choose a church.